 One of the best songs to blare at a close relative's graduation also works as a dose of sage advice from an older sibling.

-In this one, the incomparable Kitty Wellls gave her wedding dress away because her sister clicked better with an ex-fiancee.
-Talk about a sad, old country song.
+In this sister song, the incomparable Kitty Wells gave her wedding dress away because her sister clicked better with an ex-fiancee.

 Read More: Flashback: Garth Brooks' Incredible Cover of Bob Dylan's 'To Make You Feel My Love'